mi3nts/birdSongMints/readme.md

  - Time stamps should have just the starting time stamp of the given birdcall - So you can ignore the start time variable
  - Some means to keep the data if needed
  - The Sample audio file should be saved as /home/teamlary/mintsData/tmp/
- - If at any case  you a saving the audio file it should be saved at /home/teamlary/mintsData/yyyy/mm/dd/audio/MINTS_NODEID_BSM001_yyyy_mm_dd_hh_mm_ss.wav format.
+ - If at any case  you a saving the audio file it should be saved at /home/teamlary/mintsData/raw/yyyy/mm/dd/audio/MINTS_NODEID_BSM001_yyyy_mm_dd_hh_mm_ss.wav format.
+- whole lot more commenting for the whole code

+Try initially on testBedBirdCalls PC on your DW Service Account